scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

    :align: center

    Isentropes, Rayleigh lines and CJ conditions.
-Starting from the isentrope labeled *Prior EOS* and using data from a simulated experiment based on the isentrope labeled *True EOS*, the optimization algorithm described in the Algorithm section produced the estimate labeled *Fit EOS*.
+Starting from the isentrope labeled *Prior EOS* and using data from simulated experiments based on the isentrope labeled *True EOS*, the optimization algorithm described in the Algorithm section produced the estimate labeled *Fit EOS*.
 Solving for the CJ state of *Fit EOS* isentropes yields a Rayleigh line.
 The data constrains the